 Rules for stablecoin issuers, to be overseen by the European Banking Authority, will include a mandatory right of redemption, a physical presence in the EU, and reserve requirements that establish a minimum level of liquidity.
 There will also be specific rules applied to particular types of stablecoins, including “asset-referenced tokens,” meaning tokens which have as their reference value a basket of either multiple currencies or any other value (fiat, crypto, commodities or a combination of such assets) and “e-money tokens” (single fiat currency-backed tokens).

 European Parliament lawmaker Ernest Urtasun tweeted that the agreement will include a strict cap on stablecoin usage.

 According to Urtasun, “large” stablecoins (it’s still unclear which coins would qualify, though one would expect this includes mainstays like Tether and USDC) will be limited to €200 million worth of transaction volume per day.
-It’s unclear whether the cap will apply to all transaction activity or just transaction activity related to the EU market in some way, e.g. stablecoin transactions carried out by European residents.
+It’s unclear whether the cap will apply to all transaction activity or just transaction activity related to the EU crypto market in some way, e.g. stablecoin transactions carried out by European residents.
 Regardless of exactly how it’s enforced, such a cap would drastically change the way stablecoins are used — for context, as of July 1, 2022, Tether’s 24-hour trading volume globally was $53.5 billion.

 The draft text of MiCA also foreshadows some of the world’s first explicit rules to define and ban specific forms of market manipulation in digital assets, though other jurisdictions have argued that bans originally written for other assets like commodities would already apply to digital assets.